 His 456 blocked shots in one season(1984-85) with the highest career average of 3.50 block a game, making Eaton one of the best defensive players in NBA history.

 3. Tacko Fall

 Tacko Fall is a Senegalese basketball player who plays for the Boston Celtics in the NBA and is the tallest current NBA player (active in the sport).

 Before his professional career, Tacko stood 7 feet 6 inches and obviously was the tallest basketball player in the school.

 After graduation, he got selected for NBA G League Elite Camp in the year 2014.

-In 2019, he drafted to the team Boston Celtics, and he played for the 2019 NBA Summer League season and scored six points against the opponent.
+In 2019, he was drafted by the team Boston Celtics, played for the 2019 NBA Summer League season, and scored six points against the opponent.